AzureAD/passport-azure-ad/README.md

   `RSA1_5`, `RSA-OAEP`, `A128KW`, `A256KW`, `dir`; the content encryption algorithms supported are:
   `A128CBC-HS256`, `A192CBC-HS384`, `A256CBC-HS512`, `A128GCM`, and `A256GCM`.

-  In order to encrypt the id_token, keys have to be provided in JWK format using `jweKeyStore` option.
+  In order to decrypt the id_token, keys have to be provided in JWK format using `jweKeyStore` option.
 We will first try the key with the corresponding kid.
 If decryption fails, we will try every possible key in `jweKeyStore`.
   The following is an example of `jweKeyStore`: